-Welcome to the Android O Developer Preview!
+Welcome to the Android 8.1 Developer Preview!
 The easiest way to get started with developing and testing is to enroll your supported device in the Android Beta Program.
 You'll then receive updates over-the-air to the latest preview releases.
-The O Developer Preview supports a range of hardware devices, from phones to tablets and TV.
+The developer preview supports a range of hardware devices, from phones to tablets and TV.

 Ways to get the Preview on your device